The 20 Best Congenital Myasthenic Syndrome Doctors Near Me in Texas, US

 Offers Telehealth

-Shaida Khan is a Neurologist in Fort Worth, Texas.
+Shaida Khan is a Neurologist practicing medicine in Dallas, Texas.
 Dr. Khan is rated as an Experienced provider by MediFind in the treatment of Congenital Myasthenic Syndrome.
-Her top areas of expertise are Myasthenia Gravis, Dysferlinopathy, VEXAS Syndrome, Facioscapulohumeral Muscular Dystrophy (FSHD), and Nerve Decompression.
+She is also highly rated in 28 other conditions, according to our data.
+Her clinical expertise encompasses Myasthenia Gravis, Dysferlinopathy, VEXAS Syndrome, Facioscapulohumeral Muscular Dystrophy (FSHD), and Nerve Decompression.

 Experienced in Congenital Myasthenic Syndrome